|Director : Jean-Michel ALONSO (firstname.lastname@example.org)|

-Direct characterization of N.meningitidis from clinical samples (blood, cerebrospinal fluid, etc.) permits its determination by amplification of the regulatory gene crgA, followed by that of the genes siaD, encoding the capsule for serogroups B, C, Y/W135 or the gene mynB encoding the synthesis of capsular polysaccharides of serogroup A. By using these methods, 85 additional cases of meningococcal disease were recorded in 2000 of 269 suspect cases for which culture was negative.
+Direct characterization of N.meningitidis from clinical samples (blood, cerebrospinal fluid, etc.) permits its determination by amplification of the regulatory gene crgA, followed by that of the genes siaD, encoding the capsule for serogroups B, C, Y/W135 or the gene mynB encoding the synthesis of capsular polysaccharides of serogroup A.

 Molecular typing of N.meningitidis is essential for assessing an epidemiological link between cases.